BDO Public Sector Conference 2025: From Global Insight to Local Impact

 3. Rising donor influence and global aid landscape

 With the ongoing geopolitical shifts and economic pressures, global donors are focusing more on funding long-term development goals rather than short-term projects.
-There is a notable shift toward funding projects that address systemic issues in education, healthcare and governance.
-Public sector entities are encouraged to embrace donor-funded initiatives that align with sustainable development goals (SDGs) and impact measurement.
+There has been a notable shift towards funding projects that address systemic issues in education, healthcare and governance.
+Public sector entities are encouraged to embrace donor-funded initiatives that align with the sustainable development goals (SDGs) and impact measurement.

-The AI revolution is transforming healthcare, with governments and healthcare providers increasingly leveraging AI to improve patient outcomes, reduce costs and optimize resource allocation.
-This trend is not just about adopting AI but also about fostering collaboration between healthcare providers and technology partners to create scalable AI solutions that benefit both patients and public systems.
+The AI revolution is transforming healthcare, with governments and healthcare providers increasingly leveraging AI to improve patient outcomes, reduce costs and optimise the allocation of resources.
+This trend is not just about adopting AI, but also about fostering collaboration between healthcare providers and technology partners to create scalable AI solutions that benefit patients and public systems alike.

-The global infrastructure gap continues to grow, and governments are increasingly turning to Public-Private Partnerships (PPPs) to close it.
-This trend is especially relevant in energy, water and transportation sectors, where private sector investment is needed to meet public demands.
-PPPs are also seen as crucial for delivering resilient and sustainable urban infrastructure that can adapt to climate change.
+The global infrastructure gap continues to grow, and governments are increasingly turning to public-private partnerships (PPPs) to close it.
+This trend is particularly relevant in energy, water and transportation sectors, where private sector investment is required to meet public demand.
+PPPs are also considered essential for providing resilient and sustainable urban infrastructure capable of adapting to climate change.

 Global donor services

-In a session on Global Donor Services (GDS), Mark Henderson, Partner & Chair of Global Donor Services at BDO UK, discussed how BDO’s international network is supporting donor-funded programs worldwide, from UN initiatives to EU recovery projects.
-Through cross-border collaboration, BDO firms across multiple regions leverage their local expertise to deliver tailored solutions that meet the unique needs of donor-funded projects.
+During a session on Global Donor Services (GDS), Mark Henderson, Partner & Chair of Global Donor Services at BDO UK, discussed how BDO’s international network supports donor-funded programmes worldwide, ranging from UN initiatives to EU recovery projects.
+Through cross-border collaboration, BDO firms across multiple regions leverage their local expertise to deliver solutions tailored to the unique needs of donor-funded projects.

-BDO’s GDS team has grown into a network of over 700 specialists, delivering more than 5,000 assignments annually across 170+ countries.
-This includes project audits, ESG consulting, forensic investigations and digital advisory services.
-In 2024 alone, BDO secured major contracts with organizations such as the European Commission, UNHCR, the World Bank and other.
-Regional hubs and service groups, such as ESG, Digital and Forensic, enable BDO to respond quickly and consistently to donor needs.
+The GDS team at BDO has grown into a network of over 700 specialists, delivering more than 5,000 assignments annually across 170+ countries.
+This include project audits, ESG consulting, forensic investigations and digital advisory services.
+In 2024 alone, BDO secured major contracts with organisations such as the European Commission, UNHCR, the World Bank, etc. Regional hubs and service groups, such as ESG, Digital and Forensic, enable BDO to respond quickly and consistently to donor needs.

 The donor landscape, however, is shifting.
 Geopolitical changes, such as the U.S. administration’s rollback of international aid and environmental commitments, have led to reduced funding and increased uncertainty.
-Organisation for Economic Co-operation and Development (OECD) aid spending dropped 7% in 2024 and is projected to fall another 15% in 2025.
-Despite this, BDO sees opportunity in helping clients adapt, whether through restructuring, digital transformation or enhanced risk management.
+Aid spending by the Organisation for Economic Co-operation and Development (OECD) dropped by 7% in 2024 and is projected to fall by a further 15% in 2025.
+Nevertheless, BDO sees opportunity in assisting clients with adaptation, whether through restructuring, digital transformation or enhanced risk management.

 A notable example of internal collaboration follows BDO’s work on UNICEF’s global sustainability consulting contract.
 The group includes members from BDO India, East Africa, the UK, Italy, Norway, Argentina and South Africa.
-One of its early successes was supporting BDO South Africa in a sustainability reporting engagement for the Industrial Development Corporation of South Africa, demonstrating the value of coordinated expertise across regions.
+One of the group’s early successes was supporting BDO South Africa with a sustainability reporting engagement for the Industrial Development Corporation of South Africa, demonstrating the value of coordinated expertise across regions.

 By bringing together global resources, BDO can scale its services and share best practices across borders, ensuring that donors’ investments in global development are transparent, efficient and impactful.